 For example, if many companies want to show ads to CMOs in the finance sector, they all bid for the same limited slots.
 This drives the cost higher.

-- Demographics: Target users based on location, age, gender, and education level
+- Demographics: Location, age, gender, and education level

-- Job details: Narrow your audience by job titles, functions, seniority, and company size
+- Job details: Job titles, job function, seniority, and company size

-- Interests and traits: Target based on skills, group memberships, and follower interests
+- Interests and traits: Skills, group memberships, and follower interests

 Further reading: LinkedIn Ads Audience Targeting: Everything You Need to Know